How to Get Discounts or Cheap Vatican Tickets

 The most convenient option to avoid the long queues at the ticket office of one of the most visited monuments in the world.

-If what you want is to visit the Vatican at your own pace in the most economical and comfortable way possible, these tickets to the Vatican Museums and the Sistine Chapel without queues are your best option.
+If what you want is to visit everything inside the Vatican at your own pace in the most economical and comfortable way possible, this skip-the-line ticket to the Vatican Museums and the Sistine Chapel is your best option.

-• Recommended if... you want to avoid the long queues at the ticket office and buy your tickets in advance without a guided tour and at your own pace through the Vatican Museums.
-With the option of including an audio guide.
+Recommended if... you want to avoid the long queues at the ticket office and buy your tickets in advance to go through the Vatican Museums at your own pace.

 • At your own pace

-• Tickets to Colosseum, Roman Forum, Palatine Hill, Vatican Museums and Sistine Chapel
+• Last minute entry to the Vatican Museums and Sistine Chapel

 • Book now